TomocuPy: efficient GPU-based tomographic reconstruction with asynchronous data processing: Introduction

-In this paper, we present a new package called TomocuPy where we combined efficient reconstruction methods and modern hardware capabilities to accelerate the whole tomographic reconstruction process including data read/write operations, CPU-GPU data transfers, and computations on GPU.
+The rest of the paper is organized as follows.
 In Section~\ref{sec:fast_rec} we will describe the implementation details and an easy-to-use command-line interface for processing experimental data.
 Section~\ref{sec:perf_acc} provides performance analysis on synthetic data and accuracy analysis on experimental data from a micro-CT synchrotron beamline and a comparison between different methods.
 An example of a dynamic tomography experiment at synchrotron where automatic steering was possible due to fast reconstruction provided by TomocuPy is presented in Section~\ref{sec:gh}.
 Conclusions and outlook are given in Section~\ref{sec:conclusions}.